cboydstun/quiz-api/API_Documentation.md

 # API Documentation

-This document provides examples of all queries and mutations available in the API.
+This document provides examples of all queries and mutations available in the Quiz API.

 ## User Queries and Mutations